ArduPilot/ardupilot_wiki/common/source/docs/common-toshiba-can-escs.rst

 - Total Current
 - Motor Temperature (if the optional motor temperature sensor is connected)

-The RCOU messages are also written to the onboard logs which hold the requested speed sent to the ESCs expressed as a number from 1000 (meaning stopped) to 2000 (meaning full speed).
+The RCOU messages are also written to the onboard logs which hold the requested output level sent to the ESCs expressed as a number from 1000 (meaning stopped) to 2000 (meaning full output).

 This information (except the motor temperature) can also be viewed in real-time using a ground station.
 If using the Mission Planner go to the Flight Data screen's status tab and look for esc1_rpm.